esluyter/ESThing/README.md

 A "space" is a bunch of "things" that make sound, have parameters, and are patched together.
 A thing can be a space, if you want.

-A session is a bunch of spaces with volume control.
+A session is a bunch of spaces with independent volume control.

 The idea is that you build these spaces iteratively by reevaluating your code, the GUI shows you what's going on and gives you knobs which maintain their state when you reevaluate your code.